w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 legacy Ethereum 1.0 chain:
 - **Phase 0** provisioned the Beacon Chain, accepting deposits from validators and implementing proof-of-stake consensus, eventually among many shards.
-- **Phase 1** launchs 64 shards as simple chains, to test the Beacon Chain's finality.
+- **Phase 1** launches 64 shards as simple chains, to test the Beacon Chain's finality.
 Each shard submits "crosslinks" to the Beacon Chain, which contains the information to finalize shard data.
 - **Phase 1.5** integrates Eth 1 as a shard to finalize the proof-of-work chain's blocks.
 - **Phase 2** implements the eWasm interface, phasing out proof-of-work, finally making the system